 Article 48 of the Constitution of Kenya specifically advocates for access to justice for all.
 Kituo Cha Sheria has established Community Justice Centres that are managed and run by trained community paralegals to assist members of the community at the grassroots level across the country agitate for their human rights and resolve disputes without resorting to the court process.

 The community paralegals offer free legal advice to the members of the public, educate them on various aspects of law and guide them on how to participate in governance and empower the entire community.
 Kituo has played a big role in supervising the community justice centres and providing technical assistance in legal matters that need the attention of an advocate.
 To date, Kituo has established Community Justice Centres in Kamukunji, Kibera, Korogocho (all in Nairobi), Kitui, Turkana, Nyando (Kisumu), Kisauni (Mombasa), Lamukani ( Kwale) and Marereni (Kilifi).
 The Community Justice Centers have significantly contributed to the goal of promoting access to justice for the poor and marginalized people in society and at the same time made justice accessible to those who could not afford the services of an advocate.

-This is a Success Story from the Nyando Community Justice Centre in Kisumu…
+Success stories from Nyando Community Justice Centre

 Kituo Cha Sheria